It’s supposedly a big achievement that the Barbie doll body now comes in a curvy or “realistic” version—yet her face remains totally unrealistic.

 But in the general population, such a face is very uncommon.
 VERY.
 And don’t say that makeup makes these women gorgeous.
 Makeup won’t give a face what it already doesn’t have.

 Barbie’s Face Is Perfect, Even in the Bigger Body Version

 Barbie’s doe eyes are disproportionately large for her face.
-They are spaced slightly far apart—another attribute of classic beauty.
+How come none of the Barbies have small eyes spaced close together?

 From Mattel’s point of view, Barbie’s face needs to be as pretty and perfect as possible.
 What young girl wants to play with a doll that has a plain Jane face?

 However, this certainly was Mattel’s reasoning all along about Barbie’s body: What girl wants to play with a doll that has a chubby body?

 Nevertheless, the “curvy” version of Barbie isn’t exactly chubby per se.